ClementLow001/Macro-PadV1/README.md

 # Macro-PadV1
 Hobby Project to learn new skills

-MacroPad PCB was designed using Kicad
-Firmware is written in KMK
+MacroPad PCB was designed using KiCAD, Firmware is written in KMK